opencv/opencv/doc/tutorials/imgproc/histograms/template_matching/template_matching.markdown

 -#  Declare some global variables, such as the image, template and result matrices, as well as the
     match method and the window names:
     @snippet samples/java/tutorial_code/ImgProc/tutorial_template_matching/MatchTemplateDemo.java declare
--#  Load the source image and template:
+-#  Load the source image, template, and optionally, if supported for the matching method, a mask:
     @snippet samples/java/tutorial_code/ImgProc/tutorial_template_matching/MatchTemplateDemo.java load_image
 -#  Create the Trackbar (JSlider) to enter the kind of matching method to be used.
 When a change is detected
     the callback function **stateChanged** after updating the _match_method_  calls the function **matchingMethod**.